abw/badger-database-js/README.md

 time promoting it, supporting it, updating it, or adding features that aren't immediately useful to me.
 Pull requests for bug fixes are always welcome.
-Bug reports are also welcome, but if it doesn't come with a pull request that fixes the bug them it's less likely to make it to the top of my TODO list.
+Bug reports are also welcome, but if it doesn't come with a pull request that fixes the bug then it's less likely to make it to the top of my TODO list.
 Iif you're looking to add a new feature then please [discuss it with me](mailto:abw@wardley.org) first.